 • Emotional withdrawal

 Beliefs about Controlling Children

-The need to have control over children comes from many fears and false beliefs.
+Authoritarian parenting and the resulting need to have control over children comes from many fears and false beliefs.
 What are your beliefs about controlling your children?

 - I can have control over my children liking me, loving me, caring about what is important to me, respecting me.

 The inability to control others' feelings applies to all people, including children.
-Do your children have control over how you feel about them, how you treat them, whether you like them, love them, care about them, respect them, or reject them?
+Do your children have control over how you feel about them, how you treat them, whether you like them, love them, care about them, respect them or reject them?
 You may have some influence on how they feel about you and treat you, but they each decide for themselves how they feel about you.